 A relatively new gemstone, tanzanite is the blue to violet variety of zoisite.
 This rare gemstone is only found in one place, the Merelani Foothills of Tanzania.
 Popular for displaying a transition of color from blue to violet, with flashes of red, tanzanite exhibits pleochroism, meaning that the color of the gemstone shifts as you change its position.
 Also, this gemstone is believed to boost the immune system, communication skills, and sharpen the mind.
 Categorized per their body colors, there are various varieties of tanzanite with distinct characteristics.

 - Bondi Blue Tanzanite: The gemstone is favored for displaying deep blues tinged with rich greens.

 - Natural Green Tanzanite: This gem is cherished for its green base color, with red-violet and blue undertones.

 - Peacock Tanzanite: This gem displays a transition between cheerful green and bright blue hues, mimicking the shimmer of the male Indian peafowl.

 There are two birthstones historically associated with December.
 These are bloodstone and ruby.

 The second historical birthstone, ruby, needs little introduction.
-One of the traditional four precious stones, ruby, has long been popular as a gem.
+One of the traditional precious stones, ruby, has long been popular as a gem.
 While ruby was the traditional December birthstone, it is currently the modern birthstone for July.
-A variety of corundum, ruby and sapphire are from the same family.
+A variety of corundum, ruby, and sapphire are from the same family.
 In the United States, there is a distinction between pink sapphire and ruby.
-Elsewhere in the world, however, they can be both be considered to be rubies.
+Elsewhere in the world, however, they can be both be considered rubies.

 December Birthstone Quick Facts